 Before lenders decide to lend you money, they want to know that you're willing and able to pay back that mortgage loan.
 To understand whether you can repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The most commonly used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 Your FICO score ranges from 350 (high risk) to 850 (low risk).
-You can find out more on FICO here.
+For details on FICO, read more here.

-Your credit score comes from your repayment history.
+Credit scores only consider the information in your credit reports.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when FICO scores were invented as it is now.
-Credit scoring was developed as a way to consider solely that which was relevant to a borrower's likelihood to repay the lender.
+"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score reflects the good and the bad of your credit history.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is based on both the good and the bad in your credit report.
 Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.